Manistee Champs: 1911 to 1913: Three Michigan State League championships

+1914: Expelled from the league

-In their final season of play, the Manistee Champs relocated during the season amidst controversy.
-On September 9, 1914, the Manistee franchise was expelled from the Michigan State League and the team moved to Belding, Michigan with a 56–51 record.
-The relocated team finished the remainder of the season playing as the Belding Champs.
-After a 1–13 record while based in Belding, the team placed 4th in the 1914 Michigan State League final standings.
-The league began the season as a six–team league.
-On September 1, 1914, the Boyne City Boosters and Traverse City Resorters franchises folded.
+In their final season of play, the Manistee Champs relocated during the season amidst controversy as the Michigan State League began the season as a six–team league.
+On September 1, 1914, the Boyne City Boosters and Traverse City Resorters franchises both folded, leaving four remaining teams.
+On September 9, 1914, the Manistee franchise was expelled from the Michigan State League and the team was reallocated to Belding, Michigan for the remainder of the season.
+The Manistee Champs were relocated with a 56–51 record on that date and the team finished the remainder of the season playing as the Belding Champs.
+After roster changes, the Champs compiled a 1–13 record while based in Belding and ended the season in last place.
+When the season ended, the team placed fourth in the 1914 Michigan State League final standings.
 The Champs ended the season with a record of 57–64 overall record, playing under manager Louis Haidt in both locations.
-The Manistee/Belding team finished 18.5 games behind the 1st place and champion Muskegon Speeders in the final league standings.
+The Manistee/Belding team finished 18.5 games behind the first place and champion Muskegon Speeders in the final league standings.

 The Michigan State League folded after the 1914 season with the beginning of World War I. When the league resumed play in 1926, Manistee did not field a franchise.
 Manistee, Michigan has not hosted another minor league team.

 In 1934, the Manistee "Saints" began play as a semi–professional team and have continued uninterrupted play.
 Today, the Manistee Saints continue play as members of the Great Lakes UBL.

 The ballpark

 The Manistee, Michigan minor league teams hosted minor league teams home games at the Parkdale Grounds.
-The ballpark was located within the Parkdale Fairgrounds, North of Manistee and Manistee Lake.
+The ballpark was located within the Parkdale Fairgrounds, located north of Manistee and the Manistee River.

+In the era, the ballpark was located within the fairgrounds that were within the developing Parkdale district of Mainstee.
+Today, the location would be north of Parkdale Road between Hahn Road and Hill Road in Manistee.